MicroProse: Brand sale to Interactive Game Group and Cybergun Group (2007–2019)

 In 2007, the MicroProse brand name was sold by Atari Interactive to the Interactive Game Group, a producer of video game titles.
 The company filed for transfer of trademark protection on December 12, 2007.
 Originally, it was unclear if MicroProse's titles and intellectual properties were also acquired by the Interactive Game Group from Atari/Infogrames, but was soon confirmed that the latter had remained the owners of the properties.

 In January 2008, the Interactive Game Group sub-licensed the MicroProse brand and trademark to I-Drs At in January 2008.
 The company also licensed the MicroProse brand to the Legacy Engineering Group (LEG), which used the license to form subsidiaries called Microprose Systems and Microprose Consumer Electronics Division, selling consumer electronics from February 2008 to the second half of 2008.
 In October, the licensing agreement between LEG and Frederic Chesnais, owner of Interactive Game Group, was discontinued, forcing LEG to rebrand its subsidiaries to Legacy Consumer Electronics.

 In 2010, the Cybergun Group, manufacturer of airsoft gun products, merged with the Interactive Game Group, acquiring the MicroProse brand within the merger.
 In 2011, the Interactive Game Group was rebranded under the MicroProse name and began licensing and executive producing various casual and budget video game titles that the Interactive Game Group had already licensed including Jaws: Ultimate Predator and fitness games featuring Jillian Michaels.
-In August 2012, MicroProse announced that they would re-partner with their former owner Atari to release Special Forces: Team X for 2013.
+In August 2012, MicroProse announced that it would re-partner with its former owner Atari to release Special Forces: Team X for 2013.
 The MicroProse brand continued in use until the end of 2013, when its domain lapsed and the brand fell into dormancy.

 On July 22, 2013, during the Atari bankruptcy sale, most of MicroProse's former IPs that remained with the publisher were sold to Tommo.
 In October 2014, Tommo announced the launch of the "Retroism" brand and re-released a majority of MicroProse's catalogue through digital media platforms such as Steam.